adlawson/dotfiles/README.md

   -v    Skip installing the updated vim bundles

 Environment variables:
-  DOTFILES_DIR    The path to install the new files to
+  DOTFILES_DIR    The path to install the new files to (Defaults to $HOME)
 ```